-At Panitch Schwarze Belisario & Nadel LLP, we actively work with clients to disclose any relevant information to the USPTO, whether found through searches, related U.S. applications, counterpart applications in foreign countries, or any other means.
+At Panitch Schwarze Belisario & Nadel LLP, we actively work with clients to disclose all relevant information to the Patent Office, whether found through searches, related U.S. applications, counterpart applications in foreign countries, or any other means.
+We take the Duty of Disclosure seriously in order to procure for our clients the strongest possible patent that may serve as business assets for years to come.

 To learn more about how Panitch Schwarze Belisario & Nadel LLP intellectual property lawyers can help you, contact us.